SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

     e.g., wifi_start_ap -a SILABS_AP -b wpa2 -c ccmp -d 9 -l 4 -n 100

-3. wifi_get_client_info for getting the Mac address and IP address of the clients that is connected to the Access point(SiG917).
+3. wifi_get_client_info for getting the Mac address and IP address of the clients that is connected to the access point (SiG917).

     e.g., wifi_get_client_info